-Bimini Capital Management, Inc., a Maryland corporation ("Bimini Capital" and, collectively with its subsidiaries, the "Company," "we", "us" or "our") is a specialty finance company that primarily invests in mortgage-backed securities ("MBS"), for both our own portfolio and as the external manager of Orchid Island Capital, Inc. ("Orchid").
-In both cases, the principal and interest payments of these MBS are guaranteed by the Federal National Mortgage Association ("Fannie Mae"), the Federal Home Loan Mortgage Corporation, ("Freddie Mac") or the Government National Mortgage Association ("Ginnie Mae" and, collectively with Fannie Mae and Freddie Mac, "GSEs") and are backed primarily by single-family residential mortgage loans.
+Bimini Capital Management, Inc., a Maryland corporation ("Bimini Capital" and, collectively with its subsidiaries, the "Company," "we", "us" or "our") is a specialty finance company that operates in two business segments: investing in mortgage-backed securities ("MBS") in our own portfolio, and serving as the external manager of Orchid Island Capital, Inc. ("Orchid") which also invests in MBS.
+In both cases, the principal and interest payments of these MBS are guaranteed by the Federal National Mortgage Association ("Fannie Mae"), the Federal Home Loan Mortgage Corporation, ("Feddie Mac") or the Government National Mortgage Association ("Ginnie Mae" and, collectively with Fannie Mae and Freddie Mac, "GSEs") and are backed primarily by single-family residential mortgage loans.
 We refer to these types of MBS as Agency MBS.
-The investment strategy focuses on, and the portfolios consist of, two categories of Agency MBS: (i) traditional pass-through Agency MBS and (ii) structured Agency MBS, such as collateralized mortgage obligations ("CMOs"), interest only securities ("IOs"), inverse interest only securities ("IIOs") and principal only securities ("POs"), among other types of structured Agency MBS.
-References to the general management of the Company's portfolio of MBS refer to the operations Bimini Capital and its wholly-owned subsidiary, Royal Palm Capital, LLC (formerly known as MortCo TRS, LLC) ("Royal Palm").
+The investment strategy focuses on, and the portfolios consist of, two categories of Agency MBS: (i) traditional pass-through Agency MBS and (ii) structured Agency MBS, such as collateralized mortgage obligations ("CMOs"), interest only securities ("IOs"), inverse interest only securities ("IOs") and principal only securities ("POs"), among other types of structured Agency MBS.
+The Company's operations are classified into two principal reportable segments: the asset management segment and the investment portfolio segment.